DFEAGILEDEVOPS/MTC/pupil-spa/README.md

 ## Build

-Run `ng build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Environment variables
 For local development a `.env` file is required at the project's root directory which provides the following environment